Gandi/ganesha_exporter/README.md

       --version                  Show application version.
 ```

+All collectors are activated by default, they can be de-activated using `--no-collector.XXX`

 The additional statistics retrieved by the `--gandi` flag are part of an internal WIP to get more
 comprehensive statistics and will be proposed upstream as soon as they are fully done.